Legal Updated 10 min read

 Trust fund claims follow a standard process, though each trust has its own requirements:

-2. Exposure evidence, work history placing the claimant at a site where the trust’s products were used
+2. Exposure evidence, work history placing the claimant at sites where specific trust-funded manufacturers’ products were used

-3. Claim submission, forms filed with each applicable trust
+3. Claim submission, separate forms filed with each applicable trust

 Trust Claims and Other Compensation